-A Youth Tournament is one in which youth members participate where no cash or bonds are offered or merchandise prizes exceed \$500 in value.
+A youth tournament is one in which youth members or Special Olympics members participate where no cash or bonds are offered or merchandise prizes exceed \$500 in value.

 Youth participants shall not wear apparel or use bowling equipment depicting alcohol, tobacco, gambling, an illegal substance or inappropriate language/gestures during competition.